-The application site is located within the Community Council area of Churchstoke, and is situated within the open countryside as defined by the adopted Powys Local Development Plan (2011-2026).
-The site relates to land adjacent to the existing complex of agricultural buildings and yards at Lynwood.
-The site is surrounded by agricultural land to the south and west, and by the existing agricultural complex to the north and east.
-The site is accessed via the U2691 County Highway.
+The application site is located within the Community Council area of Llangyniew, and is situated within the open countryside as defined by the adopted Powys Local Development Plan (2011-2026).
+The site relates to land adjacent to the existing complex of agricultural buildings and yards at Dolobran Hall.
+The site is surrounded by agricultural land to the North and by the existing agricultural complex to the East, South and West.